Leo Bagrow: Early life in Russia

 The Gurevich gymnasium in Saint Petersburg, where Bagrow went to school.
 Among his schoolmates and friends was Igor Stravinsky.

 Leo Bagrow was born in the settlement of Vereteye, close to Solikamsk in the Russian Empire.
-His father was a Jewish engineer, working on the railway.
+His father was an engineer, working on the railway.
 His mother died when he was still an infant.
 After having attended school in Tambov for the first years of his life, he was enrolled in the prestigious private Gurevich gymnasium in Saint Petersburg in 1899.
 Among the schoolmates with whom he became friends was the future composer Igor Stravinsky; Bagrow himself had a keen interest in music throughout his life.

 He graduated from school in 1902 and then enrolled as a cadet in the Imperial Russian Navy.
 In the same year he began academic studies at Saint Petersburg State University in geography, and later Bagrow also pursued studies at the Imperial Archaeological Institute.
 His university studies were cut short by the outbreak of the Russo-Japanese War in 1904 and by the subsequent Russian Revolution of 1905.
 He left the university for the Navy in 1905, and worked in the Naval Ministry's Hydrographical Office 1906–1908 and again 1912–1914.
 In 1909 he married Olga Ladan.

 Map of Asia from 1741 by Gottfried Hensel, from the historical map collection of Adolf Erik Nordenskiöld in Helsinki.
 Bagrow referred to Nordenskiöld as his "master"; his interest in the history of cartography was spurred after encountering the collection.